Oxiang/AffinidiHotelKYC/README.md

 ## Scenario and Solution

-Start-Up A decides to provide an universal service that aims to shorten and digitalize the identification process , or KYC, by reducing it down to a single step during the check-in.
+Start-Up A (e.g called Global Identifier) decides to provide an universal service that aims to shorten and digitalize the identification process.
+This will be achieve by reducing down the check-in procedure to a single step.

 To achieve that, Start-Up A has to collect the traveller's information (e.g. Passport, Hotel Booking details) prior to the check-in.
-Following that, Start-Up A will provide an unique identifier to the traveller.
+After checking and approving it, Start-Up A will provide an unique identifier to the traveller to save in their wallet.

-On the day of the check-in, the traveller would simply have to give the identifier to the hotel's receptionist through digital means and the check-in is done.
+On the day of the check-in, the traveller would simply have to share the identifier in their wallet to the hotel's receptionist through digital means and the check-in is done.

 Simple!